-Attendees will be able to evaluate Refractive Day 2020 through the Claim CME/CE Credit Stations.
-When the evaluation is complete, attendees can print or email a copy of the certificate for continuing education credits for that day.
-If attendees do not complete the evaluations during the meeting, they will have the opportunity to complete them at home.
-Deadline is May 28, 2020.
-Evaluations for Refractive Day 2020 are also available through the meeting app.
+Attendees can evaluate the 2021 ASCRS Refractive Day Program online through the Claim CME/CE Credit Stations.
+When the evaluation is complete, a copy of the certificate for continuing education credits/hours for that day can be printed.
+If attendees do not complete the evaluation during the meeting, they will have the opportunity to complete them at home.

 Notice About Off-Label Use Presentations